Blog>Expert Advice>Everything you need to know about eco-friendly insulation

 • Most expensive – Expanded cork board insulation is the most expensive at £60 per square metre

-• Cheapest – Loose-fill cellulose insulation comes in the cheapest costing £12 per metre and can be installed yourself.
-However, if you’re not a confident DIY-er, we always recommend getting a professional to do the job.
+• Cheapest – Loose-fill cellulose insulation comes in the cheapest costing £12 per square metre and can be installed yourself.
+However, if you're not a confident DIY-er, we always recommend getting a checked tradesperson to do the job

 To help you budget confidently, next we look at some approximate costs.

-How much does insulation cost to be installed by a professional?
+How much does insulation cost to be installed?

 Upgrading your home’s insulation is a worthwhile investment that will save you money and help the environment.